rohithaider/Man-in-the-Middle-MITM-Simulation-Detection-With-Wireshark-Scrapy-Python/README.md

 - Multiple ARP replies without corresponding requests

 - One IP mapping to multiple MACs

+- Multiple IP are mapping into same MACs

 📸 Screenshot:
 We can see that an ARP queries are broadcast.